Samuel-CHLam/wcr_constitution/index.md

 1. Amendments to this Constitution or to Standing Orders
     1. Amendments to this Constitution or to its associated Standing Orders shall be made if and only if they receive a two-thirds majority of those present and voting at a General Meeting.
     1. Any amendment to this Constitution or to its associated Standing Orders must be submitted in writing to the Secretary at least three days in advance of the General Meeting at which it is to be proposed along with the names of the proposer and seconder (who must both be full members) and must specify the words to be deleted, inserted and/or substituted.
 The Secretary shall inform the WCR as soon as possible after they are submitted.

-1. Sub-Committees
-    1. There is to be a welfare sub-committee which meets at least once a term, to be chaired by the Diversity, Equality, and Welfare Officers and to be attended by any full member of the WCR.

 # Standing Order
 1. Agenda